 Cape Cod residents recognize the region's vulnerabilities, and the potential for further impacts in the future.
-A survey of Cape Cod residents conducted by the University of Massachusetts (UMass) Donahue Institute and the Center for Public Opinion at UMass Lowell found that 79% of respondents identified that they believe climate change will impact the well-being of themselves and their family.
-Most residents believe that, left unaddressed, climate change will lead to moderate or serious problems for Cape Cod in the coming years, particularly 30-80 years out into the future.
+A survey of Cape.
+Cod residents (Appendix E) conducted by the University of Massachusetts (UMass) Donahue Institute and the Center for Public Opinion at UMass Lowell found that most residents believe that, left unaddressed, climate change will lead to moderate or serious problems for Cape Cod in the coming years, particularly 30-80 years out into the future.
 The region's younger population feels the most strongly about the potential severity and ramifications of climate change in the coming years.
 Residents identified a number of barriers to taking action and addressing climate change in the region, including difficulty in changing behavioral habits and lack of government support, which were identified as the most significant barriers, as well as the cost of action and lack of education and public information on the issue.
 Lack of coordination between government and other actors, such as the business community, was cited as another barrier - one that older residents cited more frequently than younger residents.
 Climate change is a challenge of such significance for the region that it warrants a dedicated process to develop a region-wide, stakeholder-driven strategy for mitigating its causes and increasing resilience to the impacts faced today, and those projected for the future.
 In recognition of the region-wide effort necessary to tackle this challenge, the Cape Cod Commission launched the Cape Cod Climate Initiative in the Fall of 2019.
 The Climate Initiative-a collaborative process to develop a strategic framework to address the region's contributions to and threats from climate change-was informed by a series of recommendations from the 2018 Regional Policy Plan, including development of a baseline GHG emissions inventory for the region, and structured in response to broad community input.
+CAPE COD CITIZEN SURVEY The Cape Cod Commission worked with the UMass Donahue Institute and the Center for Public Opinion at UMass Lowell to develop and administer a Climate Action Plan Survey of Barnstable County residents (Appendix E).
+This survey was designed to understand Cape Cod residents' views on climate change, its impact on the region, and potential policy interventions.
+A total of 719 surveys were completed between November 27, 2020 and January 11, 2021.
+SURVEY SECTIONS The survey was organized into four main sections.